whitneyburton/portfolios/students/alex_tideman/20151002-alex_tideman-m3.markdown

 ### Feedback to Me

 ## Community

-* I try to help whenever I can with coding problems, especially with 1505.
-I would like to be more involved in Community Outreach next module.
+* I was a member of the Student Advisory Board that met every Thursday to discuss the happenings of Turing and to understand how we can make Turing a better place.
+* I was a member of the Friday Outreach group that visited a handfull of non-profits and NGOs to better understand the communities issues and to listen to how technology could improve their members.
+* My personal project is a product that can directly help those in need in our community.
+I am really proud of it and want to further improve it.

 ### Giving Feedback

-* Gave feedback to all members of TrafficSpy group
+* Gave feedback to all members of The Pivot group
-* Gave feedback to all members of Endangerous Outfitters group
+* Gave feedback to every person in my cohort.

 ### Playing a Part

-* On Friday, July 17, I delivered a lightning talk "Bolide Detection Systems"
-* Every morning I assisted with my Posse mates on the warmup problems
+* Every morning I assisted with my Posse mates on the warmup problems and helped out with any of their projects when needed.
-* On the week of July 20th, I paired with 1507 groups on their Linked List project
+* Any time I stayed late I would seek out someone to help or offer advise on how to approach their project.
+* On Friday, September 25, I delivered a lightning talk "Immersive Journalism with VR"